“Stop the world! I want to get off!”

 “And I did not create the jinn and mankind except to worship Me.”
 [Qur’an: Chapter 51, Verse 56]

 Sometimes in life, hardships befall us.
 It sometimes feels like difficulties add up on one another and the light at the end of the tunnel, is merely a mirage.
 So how do we maintain our productivity during times of tribulation?
 As Muslims, we should know that they are part of our life in the dunya and we should be prepared to behave in the best way in such times.
-Allah (glorified and exalted be He) has been exceptionally merciful as to provide us with tips to remain steadfast in times of trial:
+Allah has been exceptionally merciful as to provide us with tips to remain steadfast in times of trial: